Music and the Stories

 The faith spreads through conversation, correction, and shared labor.

-when small acts of guidance shape something far larger than the moment feels.
+I wrote this song about the kind of calling that grows through ordinary faithfulness, when small acts of guidance shape something far larger than the moment feels.

 Sometimes the work that changes the world looks like a normal day done with intention.